axibase/atsd/rule-engine/condition.md

 ### All Values Are Above Threshold

-The condition is `true` when the all values in the window, both count- and time-based, exceed `50`.
+The condition is `true` when the all values in the window, both count and time-based, exceed `50`.

 ```javascript
   min() > 50